Quikkster/TheForgottenPatch/README.md

 _**Weapons**_
 * FAL: Holographic sight raises minimum damage from 35 to 40.
 Coupled with Stopping Power, 2 body shots can kill at any distance, even with a silencer.
 * M9, M240, MG4: Fix silencer, when shooting you show up on radar still.
+_**One Man Army**_
+* Disable changing to the same class to exploit ammo refilling
+* If changing to a class with a grenade launcher, grenade launcher will now be empty

 # `@FableServers`
 ## _"FableServers" is an all new way to experience Call of Duty and it's clients!
 Our mods support sniping, trickshotting, casual & competitive play, as well as providing public source code to many standalone mods such as our Dolphin Dive, Dead Drop, MW3 Specialist & Survival / Chaos Mode Mods - to just name a few - All built from the ground up by our devs!_

 If you are having trouble please read all of the documentation i provided, it may be a lot but trust me it is worth it<br />

-If this still didn't help, message [ @quikkster ] on Discord * or you can join the server to be able to message us directly ( http://discord.io/quikkster )<br />
+If this still didn't help, message [ @quikkster ] on Discord or you can join the server to be able to message us directly ( http://discord.io/quikkster )<br />

 ## MOD TEAM: